jeog/TOSDataBridge/README.md

     - *_tos-databridge-[x86|x64].dll* : A back-end library that provides custom concurrency and IPC objects; logging and utilities; as well as the Topic-String mapping.

-    - *tos-databridge-shell-[x86|x64]* : A crude 'shell' used to interact directly with the library calls; for testing and debugging.
+    - *tos-databridge-shell-[x86|x64]* : A shell used to interact directly with the library calls.

     *(Going forward we'll exclude the build suffix (i.e. -x64 ) for syntactic convenience.
 We'll replace it with [] in an attempt to avoid confusion.
 Unless stated explicitly, if sensible, assume that both builds apply.)*